modernassembly/Boilerplatr/README.md

 Now you can get started with creating your boilerplate files.
 Place all your template files relative to the root, where `package.json` is.
 The [dOT templating system](http://olado.github.com/doT/index.html) is used throughout all your files, including your config in `package.json`.

-When you're done, you can use this command to use your boiler.
+When you're done, you can use this command to use your boiler.  *(Note: this is referencing the name used in `package.json`)*

 ```bash
 $ boiler name-of-your-boiler